egemencpcgl/convertreceipttotext/README.md

 # convertreceipttotext

 - This project does convert SaaS systems json receipt file to text.
-- Firstl run project and select receipt.json file on your computer.
+- Firstly run project and select receipt.json file on your computer.

 # fişimetnedönüştür